Andrea Blaugrund Nevins: Career

 Nevins worked on a 1994 documentary for A&E on Hillary Clinton titled Hillary Rodham Clinton: Changing the Rules and a 1995 documentary on Jesse Jackson titled I Am Somebody.
 In 1998, she was nominated for an Oscar in the category of Documentary (Short Subject) for her first independent film Still Kicking: The Fabulous Palm Springs Follies.
-She shared credit with director Mel Damski who directed episodes of the hit television shows M*A*S*H and Barnaby Jones.
+She shared credit with director Mel Damski, who directed episodes of the hit television shows M*A*S*H and Barnaby Jones.

-Documentary Features
+Documentaries

 In 2008, Nevins directed and produced the feature documentary The Other F Word.
 The choices Nevins made as director surprised critics with "ironic twists" that showed how former punk rockers "balance their anarchic personalities with 21st century parenting."
 Oscilloscope Laboratories and Showtime purchased The Other F Word.
-Oscilloscope's Adam Yauch had reservations about the premise of the documentary before seeing it, but said he was glad he "didn't go with my first instinct" and called it a "beautiful and touching film."Nevins' additional directorial projects are:
+Oscilloscope's Adam Yauch had reservations about the premise of the documentary before seeing it, but said he was glad he "didn't go with my first instinct" and called it a "beautiful and touching film."Nevins' additional directorial projects were: